 I believe the well-rested child should have greater ability to cope with frustration and the normal challenges of life, and every Mama knows that if we can help our children sleep better, we sleep better.

 Children that are not getting good sleep can be chronically irritable children, often in a state of abnormally high arousal, and may be cranky and irritable.
 Years of mild sleep deprivation can result in even worse problems in later years as sleep deprivation is cumulative.
 It becomes habitually hard for them to fall asleep.

-Then add habitual use of a device before bed to the mix…
+Then add habitual use of a device (electronics) before bed to the mix…

 A Child’s Devise Use After Bedtime

 “Because his room was dark and the door was closed, Robin Edwards assumed her then-11-year-old son went to bed before 10PM.
 Then one stormy night, when her husband went into his room to check the windows, the boy’s secret was out: Instead of sleeping, he was playing on his laptop into the wee hours of the morning.
 He had smushed a pillow against the bottom of the door to block the light.